 Read about the chosen destination with your grandchildren and then ask them what they hope to get out of the trip.
 That way, everyone's expectations can be discussed and (hopefully) met.

-If you're looking for organized travel opportunities for grandparents and grandchildren, check out the family programs from Road Scholar or the Sierra Club's multigenerational trips.
+If you're looking for organized travel opportunities for grandparents and grandchildren, check out the family programs from Road Scholar or Journeys International.
 Lindblad Expeditions offers family-friendly and learning-intensive expedition cruises to destinations around the world.
 (Read more in Six Reasons You'll Love an Expedition Cruise.)

 For more family travel tips and ideas, see our sister site, Family Vacation Critic!